At a Glance

 ✨Tip Number 1

 Network with professionals in the executive protection field.
-Attend industry events, seminars, or workshops where you can meet people who are already working in similar roles.
+Attend industry conferences, seminars, or workshops where you can meet people who are already working in similar roles.
 This can help you gain insights into the job and potentially get referrals.

 ✨Tip Number 2